Edge-preserving noise for diffusion models: Background

-where $\ImageGradient$ is the gradient magnitude image, and $\EdgeSensitivity$ is the \textit{edge sensitivity}.
+where $\ImageGradient$ is the gradient magnitude image, and $\EdgeSensitivityTimeVarying$ is the \textit{edge sensitivity}.
 Intuitively, in the regions of the image where the gradient response is high (on edges), the diffusion coefficient will be smaller, and therefore the signal gets less distorted there.
-The edge sensitivity $\EdgeSensitivity$ determines how sensitive the diffusion coefficient is to the image gradient response.
+The edge sensitivity $\EdgeSensitivityTimeVarying$ determines how sensitive the diffusion coefficient is to the image gradient response.
+Note that in the original formulation of \cite{perona1990scale}, $\EdgeSensitivityTimeVarying$ is introduced as a constant parameter.
+We define the diffusion coefficient with the same constant $\EdgeSensitivity$ as: